michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 `waker.wake_by_ref()`, which will call `Task::schedule()`, which will push onto the `executor_queue` held by our executor, which will then be polled by our executor, which will poll our top level Task, which will poll this future that it holds onto via its `task_future` property, which will see that `Instant::now()` is after the deadline specified, and it will return `Poll::Ready`.
-Our Ruby Goldberg machine will have accomplished something.
+Our Rube Goldberg machine will have accomplished something.

-With that done, we can finally write a simple program in Rust, using `async/await` and everything else, that does much what our Javascript program did before: run a couple of futures concurrently.
+With that done, we can finally write a simple program in Rust, using `async/await` and everything else, that does much what our JavaScript program did before: run a couple of futures concurrently.

 ```rust
 use std::time::{Duration, Instant};